Baez, Cubs overcome Chatwood's wild start to beat Giants 8-3

 After Kyle Schwarber singled to right to put runners on the corners, Addison Russell hit a grounder up the middle.
 Again, Blach got a glove on it but couldn't make the play, giving Russell a tying hit.

-Baez gave the Cubs a 6-3 lead with his three-run blast to right in the fourth off reliever Pierce Johnson.
-Chicago added two more in the fifth on an RBI pinch-hit single by Tommy La Stella and an RBI double by Almora.
+After Baez provided a 6-3 lead with his homer off reliever Pierce Johnson - he now leads the NL with 42 RBIs - Chicago added two more in the fifth on an RBI, pinch-hit single by Tommy La Stella and an RBI double by Almora.

 TRAINER'S ROOM

-Cubs: OF Ian Happ was held out of the lineup because of a sore shoulder.
-Manager Joe Maddon said Happ should be able to start Monday. ...
+Cubs: OF Ian Happ was held out of the lineup because of a sore shoulder. ...
 RHP Yu Darvish, placed on the 10-day DL on Saturday with triceps tendinitis, will have a precautionary MRI on Tuesday.

 UP NEXT